-You could login to your Freshdesk account from your Freshdesk Portal, which would be available in the URL yourcompanyname.freshdesk.com.
-There, you would find the Login option at the top-right of the page.
+You can login to your Freshdesk account using the Login option at the top-right on your Freshdesk Portal, which will be available in the URL yourcompanyname.freshdesk.com.

-This would take you to the login page from where you could use your login credentials - email address and password, to login.
+This will take you to the login page where you can use your login credentials - email address and password, to access the helpdesk.

 The Single Sign-On capability in Freshdesk lets the users arriving at your support portal login with their credentials saved on your database.